An ultimate climbing holiday in Nepal combining the two most popular trekking peaks; Mera and Island Peak with Amphu Laptcha Pass in a single trip.

 Our Mera and Island peak climb includes an ascent of two peaks higher than 6000m and a traverse of Amphu Laptcha Pass at 5,700m so it is beneficial to have previous experience of high altitude treks.
 Previous experience of climbing at high altitudes with the use of climbing equipment is highly beneficial but it is not mandatory.
 You will need a very strong physical stamina level as the trip follows for a longer duration in some of the remote parts of the world.

-This trip involves usages of peak climbing equipment (Harness, Crampons, Mountaineering Boots, Ascender).
+This trip involves the usage of peak climbing equipment (Harness, Crampons, Mountaineering Boots, Ascender).
 Basic mountaineering skills are essential but we also provide a climbing course at base camp before the actual climb, so the required skills for the climb can be acquired on the trip itself.

 We also have another ultimate climbing holiday which includes the three most popular trekking peaks in Nepal (Mera Peak, Island Peak and Lobuche Peak) in a single itinerary, have a look at our Three Peaks Climbing